dapark3/CS495-Quarternary-Calc/README.md

 A calculator that performs both quarternary and decimal operations(addition, subtraction, multiplication, division, square root) in base 4.
 Made for BSU CS 495.

+### How To Use
+Launch the project folder in Intellij 2023.2 edition.
+Once the files have loaded, click on Gradle in the top left.
+From there, open application, and double-click run.
+Get to calculating!!!

 Made by:
 * Ameco Smith
 * Drew Heiss